 Online casino bonuses add tremendous value to your blackjack play.
 While generally associated with new sign ups, bonuses and other promotional offers are frequently available for existing customers, too.
-Each bonus will come with a set of wager requirements that must be met before the gifted bonus is yours to keep and cash out.
-We advise all bettors to check the restricted games stipulation for each bonus, though, because many online casino bonuses must be wagered more times over at the blackjack table than at something like slots.
+Each bonus comes with a set of wager requirements that must be met before the gifted bonus is yours to keep and cash out.
+We advise all bettors to check the restricted games stipulation for each bonus, though, because many online casino bonuses must be wagered through more times at the blackjack table than at something like slots.

 But if optimal strategy is used on blackjack it’s possible to attain an extremely high return, which is exactly what you’re looking for with regard to bonus clearance.
 If you find a bonus that allows you to clear it at the blackjack table, snap it up!